OnunPereira/Pong-alike/README.md

 # Pong-alike
 It's basically Pong.

-How to play:
-Easy; Controle the paddle with your mouse.
+How to play: Control the paddle with your mouse.

-This game was made in order to test the capabilities of HTML5 and Vanilla JS in gaming
+This game was made in order to test the capabilities of HTML5 and Vanilla JS in gaming.